-One of the most popular assessment strategies consists of the use of pre-testing and post-testing to evaluate improvements in student performance or understanding.
+One of the most popular strategies consists of the use of pre-testing and post-testing to evaluate improvements in student performance or understanding.
 Prior to any lessons in a particular subject area, students are given a test regarding the information they are going to be presented with.
 Once the lessons have been taught and the material should have been learned by students, then they are given the same test or a test with similar questions.
 The instructor can then compare the tests to evaluate increases in scores based on new understanding by students.

 Effective assessment strategies can also utilize ongoing assessment of students.
 This means that as lessons are being presented, students are quizzed and tested to evaluate how well they are learning in real time.
 Such assessment allows teachers to make alterations to lessons and focus on areas that numerous students may be having trouble learning.

-The types of tests and quizzes used in various assessment strategies can also have an impact on such strategies.
+The types of tests and quizzes used in various assessments can also have an impact on such strategies.
 A teacher who uses multiple choice tests, for example, might find it difficult to evaluate how well students understand complex concepts.
 An instructor will also not be able to gauge their students accurately if they use a multiple choice test for trigonometry or algebra exams, because the takers can simply take a guess and not try to recall formulas or even try solving the problems and equations presented to them.
 Short answer tests can often be used to better evaluate such understanding, but may require more time or have a more limited scope than multiple choice tests.
 Kids who are just learning to speak or write in English, for example, are not expected to get the same scores as native speakers.
 These considerations contribute to the accuracy of the assessment results.
 Effective assessment strategies often combine different types of testing to evaluate both the depth and breadth of student learning.
 These assessment strategies also help students as they prepare for their American College Testing Test.
 It's one of the indirect ways that students get to experience something close to the real deal.